meister03/Discord-Live-Stats/readme.md

 });
 ```
 You can start now start your Dashboard with `node server.js`.

+Go to the Discord Developer Portal and to Authorization and insert your redirect_uri there.

 Now go to the `stats_uri` link or your choosen link and you should be redirected to the Dashboard with no Data.

 ## Pushing Data of your Client on the Dashboard